whallin/cubed-wiki/docs/servers/mumble/proximity-chat/troubleshooting.md

-If things aren't working out properly for you, go ahead and try the following things to see if there's a possible fix to your issue.

-If none of the things mentioned below ends up working and fixing your issues, please contact the Cubed staff team for further assistance with your issue(s).
+If you're encountering issues with your Mumble setup, try and look below for any issues that seem close to what you're experiencing.
+Reading the checklists related to each of the issues might help you find a missed step or a miss-configuration.
+## Frequent issues
 ### I can hear everyone from anywhere
-- Make sure you enabled the MumbleLink mod and that Mumble did link itself with the game.
+- Ensure that MumbleLink is enabled and that the link between the game and Mumble has been established.
-- Make sure your audio output has at least 2 channels. (contact for further assistance if unsure)
+- Double-check that your audio output device has at least 2 audio channels to stream to.
+Contact our team if you're uncertain.
+- Check that your "Maximum Distance" value (found under "Audio Output" settings) isn't at max.
+30-50m is the recommended threshold.
 ### I can't hear anyone
-- Make sure your Mumble volume isn't muted.
-- Make sure your audio output device is selected to be the proper one.
+- Make sure Mumble isn't muted and that your audio output device is properly plugged in.
+- Ensure the right audio interface is being used under the "Audio Output" settings in Mumble.
 ### Voices are not moving around me
-- Make sure "Audio Output: Positional Audio" is enabled
+- Ensure that you've enabled "Positional Audio" found in the "Audio Output" settings.
-- Make sure you enabled the MumbleLink mod and that Mumble did link itself with the game.
+- Ensure that MumbleLink is enabled and that the link between the game and Mumble has been established.
-- Make sure your audio output has at least 2 channels. (contact for further assistance if unsure)
+- Double-check that your audio output device has at least 2 audio channels to stream to.
+Contact our team if you're uncertain.
+- Check that you haven't accidentally checked/enabled "Headphones" under the "Audio Output" settings.